frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 or more), and [bash](https://www.gnu.org/software/bash/) (version 4 or more).

-Is it possible to pass data from one `shell` code block to another?
+Last check : is it possible to pass data from one `shell` code block to another?

 ``` code
 %%shell